F O R D C A P R I - H I S T O R Y O F M K I T Y P E

 Options:

-'X' Pack - reclining seats, 2-tone horns, twin interior lights,
+- reclining seats, 2-tone horns, twin interior lights,

 dipping rear-view mirror, handbrake warning light,